wpallstars/fix-plugin-does-not-exist-notices/readme.txt

 == Screenshots ==

 1. Error message with explanation notification
-2. Missing plugin shown in the plugins list with "Remove Reference" link
+2. Missing plugin shown in the plugins list with "Remove Notice" link
 3. Auto-scroll feature that highlights the missing plugin

 == Changelog ==

+= 1.6.14 =
+* Updated documentation to consistently use "Remove Notice" instead of "Remove Reference"
+* Added design file extensions to .gitignore (.pxd, .afdesign, .afphoto, .afpub)
+* Improved explanation of how the plugin works
+* Ensured consistent terminology across all documentation

 = 1.6.13 =
 * Code cleanup and optimization